e271828e/Flight.jl/docs/src/tutorials/tutorial01/tutorial01.md

 ### Setting Up X-Plane 12

 Download, install and run the [X-Plane 12 demo](https://www.x-plane.com/desktop/try-it/).
 If you happen to have the full version, you can use it instead.
-Since we will be using X-Plane simply as an external visualization tool, we only need to set up a few things; for further help, check out the [X-Plane 12 manual](https://www.x-plane.com/manuals/desktop/).
+Since we will be running X-Plane simply as an external visualization tool, we only need to set up a few things; for further help, check out the [X-Plane 12 manual](https://www.x-plane.com/manuals/desktop/).

 !!! note "No X-Plane?"